Frequently Asked Questions

 be transferred from the Foundation in the future and hence the environmental benefit to the community will exist in perpetuity.

 Will there be a general store?
-Yes!
+Yes and the store is now open!

 Will we be producing the same products?
 Yes and no, we will be making the same flour based products, including the famous waffle and pancake mix, but other items will be evaluated on a case by case basis.
 Do expect to see some of your favorites on the shelves and please send us your feedback if you are interested in seeing particular items.